everpress-co/mailster/README.md

 ### Changelog

+### 3.3.5

+- updated: Freemius SDK to 2.5.9
+- fixed: small CSS issues on RTL

 ### 3.3.4

 - fixed: MySQL error on autoresponders which uses "has received but not opened" or "has received and not clicked" condition.